Recycling at Whitehall

 6. Metal and wood are collected and sent for reprocessing.

-7. We have installed a Biomass boiler on site which reduces the use of fossil fuels.
-It is estimated that it saves up to 110 tonnes of CO2 emissions per year.
+1. We have installed two Biomass boilers at Lacock using wood pellets to generate our heating & hot water which reduces the use of fossil fuels.
+It is estimated that this saves up to 110 tonnes of CO2 emissions per year.

 New Kerbside Recyclable Pots